GeordyJ/tmp-edit.nvim/README.md

 This plugin is in active development and may not work as intended, do not use it for critical files.

+This plugin simply copies the written file back to the original file, if there are changes in the original file while in tmp-edit, the changes **WILL** be overwritten.

 This plugin restarts the LSPs for editing the temp file to prevent errors and lags when the LSPs is set to the sshfs mounted path.

-There is a issue with using LSPs for different languages which may conflict with the editing of temp file, when they are in the same neovim instance
+There is a issue with using LSPs for different languages which may conflict with the editing of temp file, when they are in the same neovim instance.
+Editing more than one file in a instance causes a debug message to pop up.
+However, it dose not seem to affect the usage of the plugin.

-This plugin simply copies the written file back to the original file, if there are changes in the original file while in tmp-edit, the changes **WILL** be overwritten.

 ## Installation